-Anyone entering on a Visa Exemption and planning to stay more than a month will have to do a visa run of some sort.
-Often though the easiest and most economical option is the Cambodia visa run.
-This is especially true to those in the Bangkok and Pattaya area.
-Although it is possible to do a Visa Run privately it is quicker, easier and more hassle free to utilise the services of one of the many visa run companies.
-One of the most popular Thai Visa Runs is the one from Pattaya to Ban Laem on the border with Cambodia.
+Anyone entering on a visa exemption and planning to stay more than a month will have to do a visa run of some sort.
+Often, though, the easiest and most economical option is the Cambodia visa run.
+This is especially true for those in the Bangkok and Pattaya areas.
+Although it is possible to do a Visa Run privately, it is quicker, easier, and more hassle-free to utilise the services of one of the many Visa Run companies.
+One of the most popular Thai visa runs is the one from Pattaya to Ban Laem, on the border with Cambodia.

-The Cambodia visa run starts with a visit to one of the numerous agents representing the Pattaya visa run company.
-These may be a plush office or a roadside booth.
+The Cambodia visa run starts with a visit to one of the numerous agents representing the Pattaya visa-run company.
+These may be plush offices or roadside booths.
 They are numerous and very easy to find.
-Most hotels will arrange a visa run on your behalf but some will add on a hefty premium.
-Typically the cost of a run is 2000 Thai Baht.
-If you are lucky you may find an agent who will charge you a couple of hundred Baht less.
-There are ‘luxury’ visa runs which offer more comfortable seating and DVD movies.
+Most hotels will arrange a visa run on your behalf, but some will add on a hefty premium.
+Typically, the cost of a run is 4000 Thai baht.
+If you are lucky, you may find an agent who will charge you a couple of hundred Baht less.
+There are ‘luxury’ visa runs that offer more comfortable seating and DVD movies.